amadolid/jaseci/jac-splice-orc/README.md

 # JAC Orchestrator (`jac-splice-orc`)

-JAC Orchestrator (`jac-splice-orc`) is a system designed to dynamically import any Python module and deploy supported services (MongoDB, Redis) on demand.
+JAC Orchestrator (`jac-splice-orc`) is a system designed to dynamically import any Python module and deploy supported services (Jac-Cloud, MongoDB, Redis) on demand.

 Supported services will have their respective yaml templates the can be overriden.
 It will spawn pods that's accesible to the whole cluster via FQDN.